 No resolution should be passed without the consent of the majority of the Independent Members of the Supervisory Board on the following matters:

-- Consent for the Bank to enter into a significant agreement with an entity associated with the Bank, a Member of the Supervisory Board or the Management Board, or entities associated with them.
+- consent for the Bank to enter into a significant agreement with an entity associated with the Bank, a Member of the Supervisory Board or the Management Board, and entities associated with them.

-The Supervisory Board has got 4 committees: the Executive Committee, the Risk Committee, the Audit Committee, and the Remuneration Committee.
-Members of individual committees are presented below (first – chairmen of the committees).
+The Supervisory Board has four committees: the Executive Committee, the Risk Committee, the Audit Committee, and the Remuneration Committee.
+Members of the Committees are presented below (in the first place - Chairman of the Committee).

 |Executive Committee||Risk Committee||Audit Committee||Remuneration Committee|

 * Since December 16, 2016.
 Until December 15, 2016 Martin Zielke was a member of the Committee.

 The tasks of the Executive Committee involve, in particular, exercising regular supervision over the Bank’s operation in the periods between meetings of the Supervisory Board.
 The Executive Committee authorises the Management Board to acquire, encumber or dispose of real estate, perpetual leasehold, or interests in real estate, shares or equity interests in companies, and other fixed assets if the value of the transaction exceeds 1% of the Bank’s own funds.
 Such authorisation is not required if the aforesaid acquisition took place as part of enforcement or bankruptcy proceedings, including the bankruptcy proceeding with the possibility to make an arrangement or other settlement with the Bank’s debtor or in the case of the sale of assets so acquired.